Moser-Trudinger and Beckner-Onofri's inequalities on the CR sphere: _t

 The projection operator on $\P$ has kernel $2\Re K(\z,\eta)-\ds{1\over\omega_{2n+1}}$.
 Denote by $\P^\perp$ the orthogonal complement of $\P$, with respect to the standard Hermitian product $\zbe$, i.e.

-The Hardy spaces for $p>1$ are defined similarly. $\H^p$ will denote the $L^p$ closure of boundary values of holomorphic functions on the unit ball, and likewise for all the other spaces $\H_0^p,\,\P^p,\,\P_0^p,...$ etc. The Cauchy-Szego projection $\pi$ sends $L^p$ into $\H^p$ boundedly.
+The Hardy spaces for $p>1$ are defined similarly. $\H^p$ will denote the $L^p$ closure of boundary values of holomorphic functions on the unit ball, continuous up to the boundary, and likewise for all the other spaces $\H_0^p,\,\P^p,\,\P_0^p,...$ etc. The Cauchy-Szego projection sends $L^p$ into $\H^p$ boundedly.

 \noin{\sl Sobolev spaces.} The Sobolev, or Folland-Stein, spaces on $\Hn$ and $S^{2n+1}$ can be defined in terms of the powers of the corresponding conformal sublaplacians.
 The main references here are for example [ACDB], [ADB], [Fo2].
 We summarize the main properties below.